 Winter is all about snow and freezing weather, and the best place to spend it is no other place than, you guessed that right, Munich – just one of the coldest places on Earth.
 However, what really makes Munich a tourist magnet is not like people crave freezing their fingers, it’s all because of the fun and festivals that make the city’s pale snow colourful.

 This winter season, the amiable Bavaria city will be decked in snow and turned into a fun-filled magical winter wonderland with tons of activities suitable for all ages.
-The capital of Bavaria, Munich sparkles as the perfect year-end destination due to fewer crowd, better hotels rate and its magical year-end festivities vibe.
+The capital of Bavaria, Munich sparkles as the perfect year-end destination due to fewer crowds and its magical year-end festivities vibe.
+So, be sure to plan your visit and learn about the best hotels and accommodations in Munich for a cozy and delightful stay amidst this captivating season.

 Whether it is to go shopping in the lively Christmas markets while savouring hearty German food or to explore rich Bavaria history in exquisite castles and palaces, or simply enjoy snow in nature while trying on new winter sports, the city glows with endless possibilities during the holiday season.
 By endless, we really mean eight, and here they are: